dyno-might/dyno-might.github.io/_posts/2020-12-22-what-i-learned-about-covid-19-from-pestering-a-bunch-of-biologists.md

 4. **Why we need memory cells.** Memory B-cells remember how to make virus-specific antibodies.
 But T-cells just sort of tell everything nearby to kill itself (apoptosis).
 Regular T-cells can *already* sense foreign proteins and can already trigger apoptosis, so why do we need memory T-cells at all?
 It seems to be an issue of *tuning*.
 Regular T-cells need a lot of signal to activate.
 (It's a good idea to be sure before handing out suicide orders.)
 Memory T-cells activate faster, but only for specific patterns they remember.
 Memory cells are how the body knows this virus is something to take seriously.

 5. **Immunity and cell death.** It's well-known that RNA vaccines use your cells to make proteins that are part of the virus.
-When those proteins float around in the body, they will immune response.
-But they proteins are made *inside* cells.
+When those proteins float around in the body, they will cause an immune response.
+But the proteins are made *inside* cells.
 How do they get out?
 You basically just wait until the cells die and break apart.

 Two notes about the content below: